emmanuelgonz/starBlast/index.rst

 --------------------------------
 To deploy slastEasy setup on CyVerse Atmosphere cloud, you will need access to `Atmosphere <https://atmo.cyverse.org/de/>`_.

-You will need to launch a Master Atmosphere instance that will host sequenceServer and one or more Worker Atmosphere instances as needed to distribute the blast jobs.
+You will need to launch a Master instance that will host sequenceServer and one or more Worker instances as needed to distribute the blast jobs.

 Both the Master and Worker Virtual Machine instances use Docker containers to run sequenceserver and connect Workers.